Drew-Killeen/Dewey-Hafta-Academy/README.md

 57. ~~Prevent users from viewing grades that do not belong to them or their students~~
 58. ~~Live search for selecting supervisor~~
 59. ~~Create second step in registration process for choosing student or teacher status~~
+60. ~~Update users.php to present information in a more readable manner.~~
+61. ~~Allow teachers to choose if they want students to take multiple choice or free response exams~~